Ondrej-Rysavy/Digital-electronics-1/02-logic/Labs/README.md

-# Part One: Link to the repository
+# Link to the repository

 https://github.com/Ondrej-Rysavy/Digital-electronics-1

-# Part Two: Logic table
+# Logic table

 | **Dec. equivalent** | **B[1:0]** | **A[1:0]** | **B is greater than A** | **B equals A** | **B is less than A** |
 | :-: | :-: | :-: | :-: | :-: | :-: |